 - Fiscal Management in Local Government

 - Budgets and Expenditure Reporting

 - Working with Grants

 - Business Process

 - Billing

+- Kansas Local Health Department Clinical Services Coding Resource Guide

 - Uniform Chart of Accounts (UCoA)

 - Questions I Should Ask

 - Key Resources

-Public health provides services not fulfilled by private markets.
-While fulfilling a mission to assure the health of the public, LHDs are expected to be good stewards of public investments.
-Most LHDs in Kansas are funded through a complex combination of local tax dollars, state general fund dollars, federal grants that pass through the state to local health departments, federal grants that LHDs have applied for on their own, private foundation grants, and user fees.
+While fulfilling a mission to assure the health of the public, LHDs are expected to be good stewards of public and private investments.
+Most LHDs in Kansas are funded through a complex combination of local tax dollars, state general fund dollars, federal grants that pass through the state to local health departments, federal grants that LHDs have applied for on their own, private foundation grants, reimbursements from Medicaid and other user fees.
 The system for funding LHDs in Kansas has evolved over time.
 Managing and understanding the budget and budget process is a critical role for the local health department director.